uchicago-computation-workshop/Fall2021/11-11_Lopes/README.md

-<p class=footertext>Students in the Masters of Computational Social Science program are expected to attend and join the discussion by posting a comment on the <a href=https://github.com/uchicago-computation-workshop/Fall2021/issues/7>issues page</a> of the <a href=https://github.com/uchicago-computation-workshop/Fall2021/tree/master/10-28_Almaatouq>workshop's public repository on GitHub.</a></p>
+<p class=footertext>Students in the Masters of Computational Social Science program are expected to attend and join the discussion by posting a well-developed group question on the <a href=https://github.com/uchicago-computation-workshop/Fall2021/issues/8>issues page</a> of the <a href=https://github.com/uchicago-computation-workshop/Fall2021/tree/master/11-11_Lopes>workshop's public repository on GitHub.</a></p>